 This article is based on information available online; we have not yet viewed the film or series mentioned.

-Discover our TV schedule for December 22 to 28, 2025: the top movies, series, and shows airing on television this week.
+Discover our picks from the TV schedule for June 15–21, 2026: the best films, series, and programs airing this week on television.
 [Read more]

 What to watch today on streaming?
 Today's new releases